Gervasutti Bivouac 2833 mt

 - max 3 people each Mountain Guide

-Cost per person: 170,00€ including "search and rescue insurance"
+Cost per person: 170,00€

 The trip will be confirmed ONLY by reaching the minimun number of 3 people.
 If not, the Guide Office will suggest you some alternative mountain trips.